valboz/VBBinaryLensing/docs/LightCurves.md

 Moreover, we also have the source trajectory relative to the lens in the arrays `y1s` and `y2s`, which can be useful to draw plots with the source trajectory as discussed before.

 Apart from the compactness of the code, some computational advantage of the use of the single-call light curve function emerges with higher order effects, in which some calculations are re-used and not repeated at every function call.

+The full light curve calculation is offered for each physical case (PSPL, ESPL, Binary) with a syntax identical to the example for the PSPL light curve shown explicitly here.

 [Go to **Parallax**](Parallax.md)